grpc/proposal/A27-xds-global-load-balancing.md

 The `ClusterLoadAssignment` proto must have the following fields set:

 - The `endpoints` field must contain at least one entry.
 In each entry:
+  - If the `load_balancing_weight` field is unset, the `endpoints` entry is skipped; otherwise, the value is used for weighted locality picking.
   - The `priority` field must be set.
   - The `lb_endpoints` field must contain at least one entry.
 In each entry:
     - If the `health_status` field has any value other than HEALTHY or